n3o77/no5/README.md

 Develop:
 Logs basic information which are helpful to develop.
-Adds a comment before and after each template with the template and viewController
+Adds a comment before and after each template with the template and dataController

 Debug:
 Logs everthing from `develop` and adds additional more internal stuff which helps you follow what exactly happens.